tontheson/E-Commerce-project/README.md

 # [SQL] Explore Ecommerce Dataset
 ## I. Project Overview
-  This repository contains SQL queries and analysis based on the Ecommerce dataset available on Google BigQuery.
-The project aims to extract meaningful insights and trends from transactional and customer behavior data to support strategic decision-making in Ecommerce operations.
+  This repository contains SQL queries and analysis based on the Google Analytics Ecommerce dataset available on Google BigQuery.
+The project aims to provide insights into user behavior, website traffic, and transaction data to support decision-making in digital marketing and ecommerce strategies.
 ## II.
 Dataset Description
-  The dataset used in this project is sourced from Google's public datasets on BigQuery, specifically focusing on Ecommerce data, which includes:
+  The dataset used in this project is the Google Analytics sample dataset on BigQuery:
-- Transactions: Details about customer purchases.
-- Customers: Information about customer demographics and behavior.
-- Products: Product details and categories.
-- Web Analytics: Customer interactions and sessions data.
+- ga_sessions: Detailed session-level data from August 1, 2017, including user interactions, traffic sources, geographic data, and ecommerce transactions.
-You can explore the dataset directly on Google BigQuery's Public Datasets.
+You can explore the dataset directly on [Google BigQuery's Public Datasets](https://console.cloud.google.com/bigquery?ws=!1m5!1m4!4m3!1sbigquery-public-data!2sgoogle_analytics_sample!3sga_sessions_20170801).
 ## III.
 Data access
 ## IV.
 Exploring dataset
 ## Requirements